There are so many electric guitars on the market.

 The list of great design features continues with the guitar’s satin finish that makes it super modern-looking.
 The headstock design puts a completely different twist on the classic Les Paul headstock shape.
 You also have very interesting “wave” inlays on the fretboard and perfectly-fitting binding on the body.

-It’s also worth noting that the body and the neck are made of mahogany, which is also another trait that replicates classic Les Pauls.
+It’s also worth noting that it has a mahogany neck and body, which is also another trait that replicates classic Les Pauls.

 Overall, the Eclipse EC-256 is a very potent tool.
-It’s incredibly versatile and it manages to go way past the boundaries of metal music.
-We’re surprised that you can actually find such a great guitar under $500.
+It’s incredibly versatile and it manages to go way past the boundaries of just a heavy metal sound.
+We’re surprised that you can actually find such a great lead guitar under $500.

 - Outperforms its price range